-While surge arresters should be expected to withstand seismic loads, HV AIS surge arresters may not need to be required to uphold the same stringent seismic performance requirements as other key substation components.
+While surge arresters should be expected to withstand seismic loads, the following sections discuss considerations and criteria under which HV AIS surge arresters may not have to uphold the same stringent seismic performance requirements as other key substation components.
 IEEE 693 requirements are specifically referenced, but the same principles and objectives could equally be applied to demands for qualification methodology for any seismic specification.

-1. To demonstrate that the operational priority of surge arresters in post-earthquake scenarios can be set lower than that of other substation components;
+1. Demonstrate that the operational priority of surge arresters in post-earthquake scenarios can be set lower than that of other substation components;

-2. To propose a more tailored seismic performance requirement for surge arresters that balances cost, practicality, and structural resilience;
+2. Propose a more tailored seismic performance requirement for surge arresters that balances cost, practicality, and structural resilience;

-3. To provide recommendations for practical seismic qualification methods, including appropriate testing, for surge arresters that will ensure adequate, but not unrealistically stringent, seismic performance.
+3. Provide recommendations for practical seismic qualification methods, including appropriate testing for surge arresters that will ensure adequate, but not unrealistically stringent, seismic performance.

-Surge arresters are selected primarily based on their electrical characteristics to protect against harmful overvoltages with which the electrical system is not economically designed to cope.
-Hence, optimization of surge arrester design, their connections to and placement in the electrical network for daily use over many years is to the clear advantage of system reliability and for users drawing power from it.
+Surge arresters are selected based mainly on their electrical characteristics to protect against harmful overvoltages against which an electrical system cannot possibly be economically designed.
+Optimizing surge arrester design, connections to and placement in the network for use over many years is clearly advantageous for system reliability.

-Slim, compact surge arresters placed as close as possible to the protected object (e.g. on a transformer tank) and connected by light, slack, near-vertical droppers are usually the optimal style and arrangement of choice in surge protection.
-However, they may be deemed too weak and flexible for seismic zones, especially if the structure supporting the surge arrester (e.g. transformer tank, bracket, pedestal, etc.) is considered to significantly amplify the ground acceleration load transferred to the arrester.
+Slim, compact surge arresters placed as close as possible to the protected object (e.g. on a transformer tank), and connected by light, slack, near-vertical droppers are typically optimal and the arrangement of choice for surge protection.
+However, these may be deemed too weak and flexible for use in seismic zones.
+This is especially so if their support structure is mounted on a transformer tank, bracket or pedestal that could significantly amplify the ground acceleration load transferred to the arrester.

-Given this, another arrester style with greater mechanical withstand strength is chosen, even though it may be less cost-effective and/or less technically optimized.
-It may even be necessary to physically place the surge arrester away from the transformer on a standalone purpose-designed pedestal to reduce the seismic amplification factor.
-This could mean diminished overvoltage protection due to separation effects, added cost and a potentially larger substation footprint.
+A different arrester style with greater mechanical withstand may thus be chosen, even if it is less cost-effective and technically optimized.
+It may even be necessary to site the surge arrester away from the equipment it protects, such as on a standalone purpose-designed pedestal to reduce the seismic amplification factor.
+But this could result in diminished overvoltage protection (due to separation effects), added cost, and a larger overall station footprint.

-Presuming that a surge arrester has a nominal design life of 30 years, surges may need to be handled effectively on any given day and many times over this lifetime.
-Conversely, a less-effective design may end up being chosen predominantly based on handling a low-likelihood significant seismic event that may not even occur within the service life of the arrester.
-Hazard versus risk, in combination with appropriate consideration of consequences, should ideally form part of the seismic evaluation criteria for surge arresters.
+Surge arresters have a nominal design life of 30 years, handling surges many times, yet a less-effective design may end up being selected based only on a low-likelihood event that may not occur.
+Hazard versus risk (in combination with appropriate consideration of consequences) should therefore form part of their seismic evaluation criteria.

 Hazard Versus Risk

-Alternatively, users may decide to take a highly conservative approach towards assigning risk, and design for earthquake accelerations that have a much longer mean recurrence interval over a longer exposure period, for example using a 2475-year return period.
+A user may alternatively decide to take a conservative approach towards assigning risk, and design for earthquake accelerations that have a much longer mean recurrence interval over a longer exposure period, for example using a 2475-year return period.

-It must be acknowledged that probabilistic ground motion with a given return period is not known with certainty.
+Probabilistic ground motion with a given return period is not known with certainty.
 Return period is simply a way to express an annual and long-term average probability.
-Hence, there is no absolute validity for the return period defining the timing of an occurrence, nor on the other hand that the occurrence is certain to happen during the lifetime of the surge arrester.
-To be more pragmatic, multiple seismic hazard levels could be assigned with differing return periods, and each with corresponding alternative withstand performance expectations based on the associated risk of occurrence.
+Hence, there is no absolute validity in return period defining the timing of an occurrence, nor that the occurrence is certain to happen during the life of the surge arrester.
+Pragmatically, multiple seismic hazard levels could be assigned with differing return periods, and each with corresponding alternative withstand performance expectations based on associated risk of occurrence.

-Assigned seismic hazard and risk is usually generically applied to all equipment in a specific substation.
-Thereafter, seismic standards judge all equipment equally vulnerable and have equal consequences for
+Assigned seismic hazard and risk is usually generically applied to all equipment in any substation.
+Thereafter, seismic standards judge all equipment equally vulnerable and have equal consequences for factors

-1), 2), 3) listed above.
-What is typically not taken account of, is that these consequences are individual and specific to each piece of apparatus, and how possible mitigations can differ.
+1), 2), 3) above.
+What is typically not taken account of is that these consequences are individual to each specific piece of apparatus, and how their possible mitigation can differ.

 Applicable Seismic Standards

-To properly evaluate valid seismic hazard and risk, it is preferable to use a site-specific response spectrum that accounts for soil type and other geological conditions at the location.
-However, for simplicity, generic design rules and guidelines are often specified, including reference to building codes.
+To properly evaluate valid seismic hazard and risk, it is best to use a site-specific response spectrum that accounts for soil type and other geological conditions at the location.
+However, for simplicity, generic design rules and guidelines are often specified by users, including reference to building codes.

-Clearly, building code and structural design criteria have no relevance to surge arresters.
+Building codes cover design of buildings and other structures to be used in seismic regions where risk to life and structural damage must be reduced.
+Generalized rules apply for earthquake-resistant design of buildings and elements constructed with various structural materials.
+Clearly a building code and structural design criteria has no relevance to a surge arrester.
 As stated in IEEE 693, “The mechanical properties and characteristics of insulators, which have good insulating/dielectric properties, are different from materials typically used as load-resisting structures.
 Codes and standards for seismic design (e.g. ACI 318, AISC 341, ASCE 7, ADM) were developed to address commonly used structural materials (e.g. concrete, steel, aluminum) and do not address the design of insulator materials.”

-Application of building code methodologies to substation equipment and structures, including those building codes that have sections specifically for non-building structures, can be problematic and cannot be used to appropriately evaluate a surge arrester.
-Nonetheless, building codes can prove useful for providing insight into expected level of seismicity of a location and selecting appropriate apparatus qualification according to appropriate seismic guidelines.
+Application of building code methodologies to substation equipment and structures, including those that have sections specifically for non-building structures, can be problematic and these cannot be used to appropriately evaluate a surge arrester.
+Building codes can be useful for providing insight into the expected level of seismicity of a location, and thereafter selecting an appropriate apparatus qualification level according to more appropriate seismic guidelines.

 Neither earthquake intensity nor earthquake magnitude present any information about the frequency content of the earthquake.
-For engineering/design purposes, other representations of earthquakes are used, e.g. recorded ground acceleration or response spectrum (see Fig. 1).
+For engineering/design purposes, other representations are used, e.g. recorded ground accelerations or response spectrums (see Fig. 1).

-Surge arresters are not system critical to restore power after an earthquake.
-As such, alternative considerations should apply compared to more critical equipment.
-Otherwise, with due consideration to the expected cost and functionality specific to arresters, the requirement for disproportionate strength safety margins could result in a less than optimal design and additional project cost.
-Therefore, seismic impact of surge arrester performance should be assessed in the context of the following:
+Surge arresters are not system critical for reinstatement of power after an earthquake.
+Alternative considerations should therefore apply compared to other, more critical, equipment.
+Otherwise, with due consideration to expected arrester cost and function, requirement for disproportionate strength safety margins could result in a sub-optimal design and additional project cost.
+As such, seismic impact of surge arrester performance should be assessed in the context of the following considerations.

-Seismic specifications typically focus on defining seismic strength of apparatus insulators based on some form of generic mechanical testing criteria considered applicable to all apparatus.
-These are typically not synchronized with mechanical testing according to surge arrester standards IEC 60099-4 or IEEE C62.11 used for the respective designs.
-Nor are they easily specified by some separate product-specific requirement.
+Seismic specifications typically focus on defining seismic strength of apparatus insulators based on some form of generic mechanical testing criteria applicable to apparatus.
+These are typically not synchronized with the mechanical testing according to surge arrester standards IEC 60099-4 or IEEE C62.11 used for the respective designs.

-Below is a review of considerations regarding defining seismic strength for each design.
+Following is a review of the considerations regarding defining seismic strength for each design.

-For porcelain-housed surge arrester designs mechanically tested according to surge arrester standard IEC 60099-4, 3 samples are tested for MBL and SSL.
+For porcelain-housed surge arrester designs tested mechanically according to the IEC surge arrester standard, 3 samples are to be tested for MBL and SSL.
 MBL is to be at least 120% of SSL and SLL is defined to be safely set at 40% of SSL.
-These respected loads are defined as follows:
+These respected loads are defined below:

 • SLL: Specified Long-term Load